STAT545-UBC-students/hw02-rachlobay/titanic-exploration-html-md-Rmd-and-dataset/HW5-Titanic-exploration.md

 library(rgl) # load rgl package
 ```

 We shall again plot age, ticket, and fare.
 But, this time we will colour by the class.
-Note that I did not put a main title on this graph because, when you interact with the graph, the title overlaps over the data and it gets hard to interpret.
+Note that I did not put a main title on this graph because, when you interact with the graph, the title overlaps over the data and it gets difficult to interpret the data.

 ```r